rajibbinalam/Laravel_Doc/laravel My Doc/Module Make System Full.md

 __1. Copy-- Commands and stubs Folders__

-__2. Copy from-- MigrationServiceProvider.php -> for each module and make Changes __
+__2. Copy from-- MigrationServiceProvider.php --> for each module and make Changes__

 	```php
 	/*